 Welcome to the elite Russian restaurant Gusyatnikoff!
-The Gusyatnikoff restaurant complex, an Arkady Novikov project created in 2009, comprises several buildings of a historic manor home from the end of the 18th century.
+The Gusyatnikoff restaurant complex created in 2009 comprises several buildings of a historic manor home from the end of the 18th century.

 The home had earlier belonged to the merchant family of Gusyatnikovs, well known in Moscow even à l’époque.
 Merchant Sergei Zakharev, Gusyatnikov the son, was in 1689 named a feudal judge, or in other words, was the custodian of the Sobolinaya treasury property, where furs, precious stones and gold were kept.
 His son and grandson, some of the biggest Moscow merchants of the 18th century, gained the farm titles to sell wine in Moscow and organized a “tasting group,” which left around Moscow the haze of road outposts to prevent the smuggling of vodka into the city.
 Later, the customs barrier was known as the Collegiate Chamber of the bank.

 The Gusyatnikovs owned a hat, linen and a cloth factory, a brewery, and had about 40 shops in different parts of Moscow.
 At the beginning of the 19th century the place that now houses Moscow’s central Manege, and where many of the family’s shops were located, was known as Gusyatnikov Square.